TeenLife

 Learn More »

 Summer of Art at Otis College is a four-week college preparation program for art and design.
 The program is designed to develop your artistic and creative skills.
-We welcome serious young artists seeking to strengthen and enhance their art and design skills, but students with limited art training also are invited to participate.
+We welcome serious young artists seeking to strengthen and enhance their art and design skills, but students with limited art training are also invited to participate.

 SAIC’s Early College Program is a great way to earn college credit and explore your passion for art at one of the most historically significant accredited independent schools of art and design in the nation, in the heart of Chicago!